Troféu Inconfidência

 The Troféu Inconfidência is a tournament organized by the Federação Mineira de Futebol.

-Name

 The name of the competition is a tribute to the Inconfidência Mineira movement.

-Qualification

-It reunites the clubs who qualified between the 5th and 8th position of the first stage of the Campeonato Mineiro - Módulo I.
+It reunites the Brazilian clubs that qualified between the 5th and 8th position of the first stage of the Campeonato Mineiro - Módulo I. The tournament serves as a qualifier for the Campeonato Brasileiro Série D.

-Relevance

-The tournament serves as a qualifier for the Campeonato Brasileiro Série D.

 List of champions

 Following is the list with all the champions of the Troféu Inconfidência.